 Students in the Maine Studies Track complete 24 credits of Maine-related classes, including two required courses.
 In addition to Maine Studies (MES) courses, electives (including many online options) can come from at least eight different departments on campus.
 Maine Studies courses are offered online, making this track especially attractive for distance learning students

 The Minor in Maine Studies is for current University of Maine students completing a BA or BS degree.
-It allows students to explore their interest in Maine, whether that is related to history, geography, politics, or any other area.
-The Minor is just 18 credits and there are only two required Maine Studies courses; the rest are electives and can come from nearly a dozen different departments.
+The Minor is 18 credits and there are only two required Maine Studies courses (MES 101 and MES 201); the rest are electives and can come from nearly a dozen different departments.
 Some overlap of courses with the student’s major is possible.
 Many students in Anthropology, History, English, Political Science, and other fields find the Maine Studies minor appealing, as it helps them delve more deeply into their interest in Maine and the surrounding region.

 To add the Maine Studies Minor, please contact your faculty or college advisor.
 You can also download the Minor Add form here.

 Have more questions?
 Try the Courses and Degrees FAQ page here.